helenajr/um_stratificaton/1_assemble.md

 library(here)
 ```

-A fun quirk of the csvs is some of them have an extra column, which when
+A quirk of the csvs is some of them have an extra column, which when
 reading the files in in the loop below, causes the datasets without it
 to have a blank column called ‘27’, which causes problems when you try
 and combine the datasets, so I wrote a function to deal with this if it